-The Board is of the view that these tax changes when combined could be material and should be reflected in rates using a 50/50 sharing as determined by the Board in the Reports.
-Therefore the incentive regulation rate model shall be adjusted accordingly.
+The Board is of the view that these tax changes when combined could be material and therefore the incentive regulation rate model shall be adjusted accordingly.

 Harmonized Sales Tax

 The 8% Ontario provincial sales tax ("PST") and the 5% Federal goods and services tax ("GST") will be harmonized effective July 1, 2010, at 13%, pursuant to Ontario Bill 218 which received Royal Assent on December 15, 2009.